-Policy Area Trade Policy - Export Control

-Website: http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dualuse-controls/ electronic system hosted by the Commission, to enable effective exchange of information between export control authorities of Member States and the Commission.
+- Policy Area Trade Policy Export Control - Website: http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dualuse-controls/ - Description: The Dual Use Electronic System (DUeS) is a secure and encrypted electronic system hosted by the Commission, to enable effective exchange of information between export control authorities of Member States and the Commission.
 This system is used to implement various provisions of Regulation 428/2009 and, in particular, to notify denials on export, brokering and transit of dual-use items.